mboullouz/Project-Follow-Up-Server/README.md

-# PUp : Project follow up !
+# PUp : Simplest 'Project follow-up' web app !
 See it in action :
  http://bllzmohamed-001-site1.btempurl.com